 If Luthor is only a tangential or background player in Dawn of Justice, then Justice League could be the film where one of DC’s most iconic archvillains finally takes center stage.

 One would think that Braniac is a character best saved for something like Man of Steel 2 – but he doesn’t have to be.
-The events of Man of Steel and Batman V Superman are ample enough time for Krypton’s sentient artificial intelligence to have learned of Kal-El’s existence on Earth, and begun machinations in order to acquire him for collection.
+The events of Man of Steel and Batman V Superman are ample enough time for Krypton’s sentient artificial intelligence to have learned of Kal-El’s existence on Earth, and like Zod, begun machinations in order to acquire him for collection.

 Like so many Superman villains, Brainiac has been through revisions in both origin and design – but in the modern “New 52″ continuity, he first makes contact with Superman by way of Lex Luthor and Luthor’s henchman, Metallo.
 Metallo (aka John Corben) has long been floated as a possible henchman-style villain for Luthor in Dawn of Justice - so maybe a three-tiered system of villainy (Brainiac behind Lex who is behind Metallo) isn’t so crazy to envision.